Sliver (film)

 Sliver is a 1993 American erotic thriller film starring Sharon Stone, William Baldwin, and Tom Berenger.
 It is based on the Ira Levin novel of the same name about the mysterious occurrences in a privately owned New York high-rise sliver building.
 Phillip Noyce directed the film, from a screenplay by Joe Eszterhas.
 Because of a major battle with the MPAA (which originally gave the film an NC-17 rating), the filmmakers were forced to make extensive reshoots before release which necessitated changing the killer's identity.

 The film was released theatrically on May 21, 1993, by Paramount Pictures.
-While it topped the U.S. box office it underperformed domestically, it was a huge hit overseas however.
-Sliver, like many erotic thrillers of the time, found great success in the home video market, and was the 8th most rented film in the United States for 1994.
+It topped the U.S. box office despite underperforming and was a huge hit in the international market.
+Sliver, like many erotic thrillers of the time, found greater success in the home video market and was the 8th most rented film in the United States for 1994.

 Plot

 Carly Norris, a beautiful book editor and divorcee in her mid-30s, moves into the exclusive New York City sliver building "113".
-She meets other tenants including Zeke, a video game designer; Jack, a novelist; Vida, a fashion model who moonlights as a call girl; and Gus, a professor of videography at New York University.
+She meets other tenants including Zeke Hawkins, a video game designer; Jack Landsford, a novelist; Vida Warren, a fashion model who moonlights as a call girl; and Gus Hale, a professor of videography at New York University.
 They tell Carly that she bears a striking resemblance to Naomi Singer, the previous tenant of her apartment who fell to her death from her balcony.

 After running into Zeke numerous times, Carly invites him to her housewarming party.
 Soon afterwards, they begin a sexual relationship.
-Meanwhile, Jack starts stalking Carly and warning her about Zeke who he says is "sick".
+Meanwhile, Jack starts stalking Carly and warning her about Zeke, who he says is "sick".
 He also points out that Zeke's deceased mother, a soap opera actress named Thea Manning, bears a resemblance to Carly.
 As Jack's behavior becomes more erratic, Gus dies in the shower under suspicious circumstances and Vida is murdered, with police suspicion falling on Jack for her death after Carly discovers him in the stairwell with her corpse.

 Zeke reveals to Carly that he is the owner of 113, which he bought with his inheritance from his wealthy father.
 As owner of 113, Zeke has installed a comprehensive video surveillance system throughout the building, allowing him to spy on all of the tenants from his own secret surveillance room.
 Through deduction and eventually one of Zeke's secret recordings, Carly learns that Jack killed Naomi in a crime of passion.

 Jack was jealous of Zeke, who had sexual relations with both Naomi and Vida.
-Jack attacks Carly in her own apartment, and she accidentally shoots him dead.
-Angry at Zeke for withholding evidence in Naomi's murder, and jealous of his liaisons with Naomi and Vida, Carly destroys Zeke's surveillance room, tells him to "get a life", then leaves.
+Jack attacks Carly in her own apartment and she accidentally shoots him dead.
+Angry at Zeke for withholding evidence in Naomi's murder and jealous of his liaisons with Naomi and Vida, Carly destroys Zeke's surveillance room, tells him to "get a life", then leaves.